MeetMaratha/Solid-Waste-Collection/README.md

 ## Folder structure and files

-  - **Chandigarh QGIS :** It contains all files related to QGIS we have used.
   - **Data :** It contains all data which we are using for our computation.
   - **Bin Locations.csv :** They are randomly generated points in QGIS and clustered using K-Means.
 The depot is assigned ward -1.
   - **distances.csv :** This contains the distance matrix of all points in same ward or from depot.